Motor tics

 Children with transient tic disorder will present with one or more tics for at least 1 month but for less than 12 consecutive months.
 The onset of the tics must have been before the individual turned 18.
 Motor tics are more commonly seen in cases of transient tic disorder than vocal tics.
 Tics may vary in type and severity over time.
 According to the American Academy of Child and Adolescent Psychiatry, a transient tic disorder, or provisional tic disorder, affects up to 10% of children during their early school years.

-Tics disorders that appear before the age of 18 and last for one year or more may be classified as chronic tic disorders.
+Tic disorders that appear before age 18 and last for 1 year or more may be classified as chronic tic disorders.
 These tics can be either motor or vocal, but not both.
 Chronic tic disorders are less common than transient tic disorders, with less than 1% of children affected.

 If the child is younger at the onset of a chronic motor or vocal tics disorder, they have a greater chance of recovery, with tics usually disappearing within 6 years.
 People who continue to experience symptoms beyond age 18 are less likely to see their symptoms resolved.